 When we planned our first road trip, I was very wary of too many hours in the car, thinking we might drive each other crazy.
 Turns out, car time can often be the closest thing to a “break” that we get.

-While there is lots of chatter, and sometimes bickering, there are also times where the kids find their own groove with each other, or coloring books, and we all listen to music and just chill.
+While there is lots of chatter, and sometimes bickering, there are also times when the kids find their own groove with each other, or coloring books, and we all listen to music and just chill.
 This tends to be our reset time from each other.

 Too Much Hotel Time is the Worst